Fix SD Card Not Showing Up Error

 1. Right-click Start and select Disk Management.Opening Disk Management.

-2. Right-click the volume of your SD card, then select Change Drive Letter and Paths.Opening the drive letter selection.
+2. Right-click the volume of your SD card, then select Change Drive Letter and Paths.Choosing to add or change a drive letter.

 3. Click Add.
 If there is already one there, select it then click Change.Adding a drive letter.

-4. Select a drive letter from the dropdown, then click OK.Confirming the drive letter.
+4. Select a drive letter from the dropdown, then click OK.Selecting a drive letter.

 Method 5.
 Fix Using CheckDisk